 Effectiveness for migraine

-In these studies, researchers assessed how many people had relief from their migraine after taking Imitrex or a placebo (a treatment containing no active drug).
+In these studies, researchers assessed how many people had relief from their migraine symptoms after taking Imitrex or a placebo (a treatment containing no active drug ingredient).
 Relief meant that a headache that was considered moderate to severe became a mild headache, or the pain went away completely.
-Results varied depending on the form and dosage of Imitrex that was used.

 Imitrex for cluster headaches

 Cluster headaches are intense headaches that come on suddenly.
-They last for about an hour and occur several times a day.
+They last for about an hour and occur several times per day.
 The pain typically starts around the eye and spreads over one side of the head.

 Imitrex helps to relieve cluster headaches.
 It’s not used to prevent cluster headaches.